Mohammed007-ui/FSK/README.md

 # Aim
 Write a Python program for the modulation and demodulation of FSK.
 # Tools required
+Python (with NumPy and Matplotlib)

+Jupyter Notebook or any Python IDE

+Optional: Digital Oscilloscope (for hardware output)
 # Program
 ```
 import numpy as np